tonyvx/007x/hr_efficiency/HR_Analysis.md

   * Since average_montly_hours is continous data, in order for being able to use as a facet lets make it a discrete by creating ranges / monthly_hrs_range.
 Starting at 174 hours as that is __normal__ average monthly hours.
   * Employees putting in 174 and less average monthly hours show medium satisfaction and very high rate of leaving.
+  * Employees putting in 174 - 225 average monthly hours seems to have higher satisfaction level.
+Though we can see a small peak in employees leaving in this category.
+(8-10 hrs a day)
-  * Employees putting in 174 - 275 average monthly hours show mostly higher satisfaction level and we can see rate of leaving in high satisfaction level creeping.
+  * Employees putting in  225 - 275 average monthly hours show mostly higher satisfaction level and we can see rate of leaving in high satisfaction level creeping.
+(10 - 13 hours a day)
   * Employees putting in 275 hours and more average monthly hours are having a very low satisfaction level and are mostly leaving.

 #### last_evaluation